 While the Canadian cannabis market suffered a huge blow in 2019 as losses mounted amid a glut in supply, 2020 is proving to be a surprising year for the nascent industry.

 The COVID-19 pandemic was a boon to the industry as Canada and the United States classified pot shops as essential business.
 Marijuana stocks, which were previously rated with “sell on strength” by many analysts, have emerged as defensive plays.
 That’s because demand for cannabis and its derivatives soared in a coronavirus world enticing Canadian investors in the market.

-Here are the three best Candian cannabis plays in 2020.
+Here are the three best Candian cannabis companies to invest in for 2020:

 Cronos Group (TSX:CRON)